 Michelle is delighted to be the Beauty Editor of Cosmocreole where she will endeavour to share tips, trends and advice about skincare and what is trending in the beauty world at the moment- be it products, books, or what social media and websites pages to visit.
 Michelle would also like to reach out to Seychellois Beauty Professionals, who would like to contribute or collaborate to the beauty section of Cosmocreole.
 You can contact her at email@example.com

-Despite being born in Seychelles, Jade spent most of her childhood living in the UK where her father is from, but also spent a couple of years living and studying in Australia.
-She is currently studying for her International Baccalaureate Diploma at Sixth Form and is doing English Literature, French, Biology, Philosophy, Geography and Mathematics.
+Despite being born in Seychelles, Jade spent most of her childhood living in the UK where her father is from, and spent a couple of years living and studying in Australia.
+She has completed her International Baccalaureate Diploma— studied English Literature, French, Biology, Philosophy, Geography, and Mathematics.

 By nature, she is a very studious and inquisitive all-rounder, so achieved exceptional GCSE grades in 2019 and recently became a Yale Young Global Scholar.
 She is aiming for a place at a top university in the UK and is hoping to pursue a creative career in the media.